aroemers/rmap/README.md

 ### Example use

-An example showing some of its usage:
+An example showing some of its usage (in _per instance_ realization mode):

 ```clojure
 (let [v 100